karma-runner/karma/docs/config/01-configuration-file.md

 **Arguments:**

-  * `msg` - The entire assertion error and stack trace as a string.
+  * `msg` - A single line of the assertion error and stack trace (called for each line).

-**Returns:** A new error message string.
+**Returns:** A new error message line.

 **Description:** Format assertion errors and stack traces.
 Useful for removing vendors and compiled sources.
+Return an empty line `''` to remove it.

 The CLI option should be a path to a file that exports the format function.
 This can be a function exported at the root of the module or an export named `formatError`.